 Malaysia also brought in Anti-Profiteering measures before GST which followed the net profit margin methodology – a normal profit margin was ascertained for each product on a base date and any profit charged beyond this margin was considered unreasonably high.

 Australia followed a net dollar margin rule – if GST led to taxes and costs falling by $1, prices needed to fall that much.
 Conversely, if cost increased by that much, prices could too.

-While, the reason behind such anti-profiteering measures is to protect the masses, the government should also ensure honest taxpayers are not harassed by these provisions.
+India does not have a clear method of assessing the GST benefits for purposes of passing it on would be appropriate, acceptable and compliant.
+While the reason behind such anti-profiteering measures is to protect the masses, the government should also ensure honest taxpayers are not harassed by these provisions.